rosedj1/CMSOfficeHours/Programming/Python/Anaconda.md

 conda remove -n my_env --all  # Delete a conda env.

 conda config --env --add channels conda-forge  # Avoids typing `-c conda-forge` all the time.

+# Conda doesn't make it easy to rename an env.
+# You have to clone it and delete the original:
+conda create --name newboy --clone oldboy conda remove --name oldboy --all
 ```

 Important conda-related `bash` env variables: